patrickbucher/sicp/diary.md

 I answered the questions that remained for exercise 2.70.
 The remaining two questions that remain for the Huffman encoding are rather theoretical.
 For exercise 2.71, I created two trees for n=5 and n=10, and answered the question.
+For exercise 2.72, I answered the question roughly.

 # 2022-11-28 (Mo)